Call us now:

 An employment contract is a formal agreement between an employer and an employee.
 It details the position, job title, start date, probationary period, work schedule, remuneration, benefits, and termination conditions, among other things.
 It is strongly recommended that you consult experts in employment law to examine these contracts.

 In Thailand, dismissal is considered unfair when it violates an employee’s rights under the Labour Protection Act.
-Employees who believe they have been unfairly dismissed can complain to the Labour Relations Committee or the Central Labour Court.
+Employees who believe they have been unfairly dismissed can file a complain to the Labour Relations Committee or the Central Labour Court.

 Labour Protection Act revised in March 2023 has been developed in accordance with the global tendency of the increase in remote and hybrid work.
 It provides employers and workers with the opportunity to reach an agreement to make some or all workers work remotely.
 This revised act promotes workers’ greater well-being and at the same time positively affects business process efficiency.